 UNDERSTANDING YOUR VISION

 I often have clients who describe what they’re looking for in one way and then their parameters contradict their description.
-Often talking with a designer is when the vision begins to first gain clarity.
+I can help you clarify your needs and your vision so you end up with a finished project that satisfies both.
+Often talking with a designer is when the vision begins to first gain perspective on your dream piece.
 This part of the process is about turning a vague idea into dimensions that make sense and an object that fits the space and functions as you want it to.

 COMING UP WITH A BUDGET

 I make furniture that is designed to last several lifetimes.
 It’s not cheap but once you understand the number of hours involved you'll find it’s quite reasonable for the value it will add to your life.
 Most of our ideas of value today come from a quick search on the internet.
 It’s easy to get a false sense of price in doing this that provides you with a distorted sense of what’s possible.
 Budget a little more; you won’t have to replace the piece for the rest of your life.
 The level of detail within a piece has an effect on the final price.
 Also, the type of joinery and the level of complication all affect the final price.

 Once we have an idea of the direction of the piece and have settled on a price range, the next step is to come up with the concept for the piece.
 This is where I work to bring together everything we’ve talked about so far.
 Taking an aesthetic idea and working within the boundaries set by the sizes, goals for the piece and work through the technical aspects of the joinery and issues with wood movement as well as implement my artistic vision for the piece.